New story “The High Cost of Heat” coming this Sunday

 This writing exercise is making me a better writer

 I’ve always found description really hard.
 Though some writers see a scene in their mind’s eye, I don’t see a darned thing so describing something from imagination it is hard.
-But a daily exercise lately has been making a difference
+But lately, a daily exercise is making a difference.

 posts on Bluesky with photos of interesting houses I find on my Google Street View rambles.
-This fun little activity puts to good use my passion for exploring on StreetView, and lets me post interesting and beautiful places that make me happy.
+This fun little activity puts to good use my passion for exploring on StreetView, and lets me share interesting and beautiful places.
 After doing it for a few weeks and finding great pleasure in it, I began forcing myself to describe the photos in the alt text.

 A large two story house in tan stucco, with a new black roof corrugated like snake scales, and a suggestion of chocolate-colored half timbering on the upper level.
 A green lawn in the foreground, with a paved path leading up to the accessibility ramp.
 Tall, narrow windows on the ground floor, framed in dark caramel wood.
 The eves form an arch over a paned, arched window under the peak, with a single small porthole window above, and smaller windows to either side.
 There's also a small gabled window in the roof to the left.
 Green trees all around.